Search

 Who can set up a Defined Benefit Plan?

-Every small or large company can set up a defined benefit plan.
+Every small or large company can set up a defined benefit pension plan.
 Even a self-employed individual can set it up as long as there is significant money to contribute to the plan.

 Typical examples of businesses that set up a defined benefit plan are: